News: PCB development - I2C_mtrDrvr V1.0, servoDigitCtrlr, pxlBlck_multiPCB, XGZP6847_adapter and nanoPxl V1.4

 pxlBlck_multiPCB

-The pxlBlck_multiPCB is a very closely populated four-layer circuit board.
+The pxlBlck_multiPCB is a very tightly populated four-layer board.
 An LED matrix of 10×10 WS2812 3.5×3.5mm LEDs can be installed on the underside.

 There is space on the top for the following components.